-Real time Video Broadcasting via satellite: In this case, as it can be seen from the following figure 7, the video image is sent to the satellite directly from the mobile station, which is situated where the cultural event takes place, and from there it is then broadcast to the base station.
+In this case, as it can be seen in the following Fig 7, the video image is sent to the satellite directly from the mobile station, which is situated where the cultural event takes place.
+From there, it is transmitted to the base station.
 The base station retransmits it to the satellite, which in turn broadcasts it to the client.
-This means of video broadcasting enables anyone (whether a satellite network client or not) with a satellite dish, within the satellite radius (either in the Hellenic or European areas), to tune in and watch the cultural event at the same time that it's being broadcast.
+This way of video broadcasting, enables anyone (whether a satellite network client or not) with a satellite dish, within the satellite radius (either in the Hellenic area or abroad), to tune in and watch the cultural event at the same time that it's being broadcast.